 - A wide range of premiums.
 Aury had 24 different premiums, from the standard $25 digital download plus signed CD, to more creative and personal items that were limited in number, a testament to the marketing idea that emphasizing that something scarce will increase its value.
 Her premiums are a great example of the Whale/Minnow/Dolphin marketing segmented monetization technique, where offers are numerous and varied in price to draw in a wide range of contributors at all levels.
 Here’s what Aury had to say on this:

 The pledge items were fun!
 The ones that people loved the most were the really personal ones.
 We had a package for $222 [Aury is obsessed with this number, for reasons too long to go into here].
 For your pledge of $222 you received a night of me cooking you dinner.
 We of course made a point to let you know that I can’t cook… We had 13 people pledge for me to cook them dinner anyways!
 A few other cool items were Eddie’s Hats.
 During our shows our drummer has this little shtick of him changing hats during the shows.
 The fans are constantely trying to catch him changing his hat… it is fun… well… Eddie gave away 12 of his hats.
-We also let someone shave his head and I gave away 2 hard board posters from my first CD release party. there were only a total of 3 made.
+We also let someone shave his head, using only the best electric razor, of course.
+I gave away 2 hard board posters from my first CD release party. there were only a total of 3 made.
 2 with autographs from all the people who played that show with me including Alan White of Yes and Michael Wilton of Queensryche.
 I have one of these for myself but I gave away the other 2 in my Kickstarter campaign.
 One with autographs and one without.
 People liked the one of a kind items.
 I also added more pledge packages by request from people who wanted to pledge.
 People asked me to add shot glasses and tshirts that would be autographed that were not the ones made for the campaign.
 I also had people negotiate with me… they offered to pledge if I would come out and perform a song with their band.
 I did this on two occasions.

 - Personally and creatively thanking every backer.
 Again, here is Aury herself on how she did this: